mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The Welcome message contains the information that the new member needs to initialize a GroupState object that can be updated to the current state using the Add message.
-This information is encrypted for the new member using ECIES.
-The recipient key pair for the ECIES encryption is the one included in the indicated UserInitKey, corresponding to the indicated ciphersuite.
+This information is encrypted for the new member using HPKE.
+The recipient key pair for the HPKE encryption is the one included in the indicated UserInitKey, corresponding to the indicated ciphersuite.

 ~~~~~